Vimux/Mainroad/exampleSite/content/docs/getting-started.md

 [created a new site](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site).
 To learn how to install Hugo, visit [Hugo Documentation](https://gohugo.io/getting-started/installing/).

 There are a few ways to install a theme in Hugo.
 This can be done via git submodule, git clone, Hugo modules, or by downloading the archive and manually copying the files.
-The three recommended installation options are described below.
+Three installation options are described below.

 ### Option A: `git submodule`